BhallaLab/moose-core/Docs/user/markdown/MooseGuiDocs.markdown

 - [Editor View](#editor-view) - Switch to the editor view for editing models.
 - [Run View](#run-view) - Switch to run view for running models.
 - [Dock Widgets](#dock-widgets) - Following dock widgets are provided -
     - [Python](#dock-widget-python) - Brings up a full fledged python interpreter integrated with MOOSE GUI.
-You can interact with loaded models and load new models through moose API.
-The entire power of python language is available at your disposal.
+You can interact with loaded models and load new models through the PyMoose API.
+The entire power of python language is accessible, as well as MOOSE-specific functions and classes.
-    - [Edit](#dock-widget-edit) - A property editor for viewing and editing the properties of a selected object such as a pool, enzyme, function or compartment.
+    - [Edit](#dock-widget-edit) - A property editor for viewing and editing the fields of a selected object such as a pool, enzyme, function or compartment.
 Editable field values can be changed by clicking on them and overwriting the new values.
-Remember to press enter once the editing is complete.
+Please be sure to press enter once the editing is complete, in order to save your changes.
 - [SubWindows](#subwindows) - This allows you to tile or tabify the run and editor views.

 ### [Help](#menu-help)